Indian GST Calculator Online - Easily Calculate GST Amount

 Here is an outline of how GST penalties were determined in various instances of non-compliance:

-Fee for Late GST Return Filing: As previously discussed, late fees for filing GST returns were calculated daily and were subject to a maximum limit.
+Late Fee for Late GST Return Filing: As previously discussed, late fees for filing GST returns were calculated daily and were subject to a maximum limit.
 The late fee amount depended on the type of return and length of the delay; for GSTR-3B and GSTR-1 returns, this was Rs.
 5,000 maximum late filing penalty fee.

-Evasion Penalty: In cases where taxpayers attempted to evade their tax liability by providing incorrect or falsified information, up to 100% of the evaded tax could be assessed as a penalty.
+Tax Evasion Penalty: In cases where taxpayers attempted to evade their tax liability by providing incorrect or falsified information, up to 100% of the evaded tax could be assessed as a penalty.

-Penalties: GST Law also established penalties in cases of other violations, such as issuing improper invoices and failing to maintain required records.
+Other Penalties: GST Law also established penalties in cases of other violations, such as issuing improper invoices and failing to maintain required records.
 Penalty amounts and provisions differed depending on each offence committed.

 Gst Calculator Online